elastic/elastic-otel-python/docs/migrate-from-apm.md

 ### Central configuration

-At the moment we don't have a Central configuration feature so all the configurations are static and should be provided to the application with other configurations.
+Currently EDOT Python does not have an equivalent of the [central configuration feature](https://www.elastic.co/guide/en/observability/current/apm-agent-configuration.html) that the Elastic APM Python agent supports.
+When using EDOT Python, all the configurations are static and should be provided to the application with other configurations.

 ### AWS lambda